cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

   - Otherwise,
     - if `packet.data.vscId == 0`, `infractionHeight` is set to `initH[chainId]`, i.e., the height when the first VSC was provided to this consumer chain;
     - otherwise, `infractionHeight` is set to `VSCtoH(packet.data.vscId)`, i.e., the height at which the voting power was last updated by the validator updates in the VSC with ID `packet.data.vscId`;
-    - a request is made to the Staking module to slash the validator with address `packet.data.valAddress` for misbehaving at height `infractionHeight`;
+    - a request is made to the Slashing module to slash the validator with address `packet.data.valAddress` for misbehaving at height `infractionHeight`;
     - a request is made to the Slashing module to jail the validator with address `packet.data.valAddress` for a period `data.jailTime`;
     - a successful acknowledgment is returned.
 - Error condition: